comet-ml/opik/apps/opik-documentation/documentation/docs/self-host/self_hosting_opik.md

 We recommend installing using the `--debug` flag as the installation can take a couple of minutes
 :::

+The opik installer has been tested on the following operating systems:

+- Ubuntu 22.04
+- MacOS

 By default, the installer will install the same version of the Opik as its own version (`opik-server -v`).
 If you want to install a specific version, you can specify the version using the `--opik-version` flag: